This is our review of the best high protein dog food in 2022.

 Protein is something of a magical commodity in that while it can be used to help bulk up and actually gain weight, it’s useful for losing weight, too.
 Protein is much healthier than carbohydrates, which end up getting stored in the body and converted into unhealthy fat.
 The same goes for our bodies.
-Many people try and convert to lean chicken and lamb to try and cut fat.
+Many people try and convert to lean chicken and lamb to try and cut carbohydrates.

 Ultimately, high protein dog chow isn’t always going to be formulated to help your pet pile on the pounds.
 In many cases, a great balance of high protein and low carb will actually help them keep trim and maintain.
-Again, check in with your vet before you make any major changes.
+Again, check with your vet before you make any major changes.